Superrehtard/old_diaspora_wiki/Rpm-installation-on-fedora.md

 Rebuild rubygems in the same way:

        rpmbuild --rebuild rubygems-*src.rpm
-       yum localinstall --nogpgcheck rpmbuild/rpms/noarch/rubygems-1.3.7-1.fc13.noarch.rpm
+       sudo yum localinstall --nogpgcheck rpmbuild/rpms/noarch/rubygems-1.3.7-1.fc13.noarch.rpm

 ## Getting,running and testing diaspora

 From this point, you should proceed from  "Bundler" in README.md.

-After completing README.md, it's possible to use apache instead of the thin server.
-See  [[Using apache]]
+If anyone is interested in making it possible to use apache instead of the thin server, a starting point is at   [[Using apache]]